avinash-365/Python/Project/PR-1/README.md

-# 🚀 Fundamental Booster
+# 🚀 Fundamental Booster - Personal Data Collector

-A beginner-friendly Python project that collects personal information from the user and demonstrates fundamental Python concepts such as variables, data types, type conversion, user input, memory addresses, and basic calculations.
+A beginner-friendly Python project that collects personal information from users and demonstrates fundamental Python concepts such as variables, data types, type conversion, memory addresses, user input handling, and basic calculations.

 ---

 ## 📖 Project Description

-**Fundamental Booster** is an interactive Python program designed to strengthen Python fundamentals.
+**Fundamental Booster** is an interactive Python application created to strengthen the understanding of Python fundamentals.

-The program collects:
+The program collects personal information from the user and displays detailed information about how Python stores and manages data.

+### Information Collected

-* User Name
+* 👤 Name
-* Age
+* 🎂 Age
-* Height
+* 📏 Height
-* Favourite Number
+* 🔢 Favourite Number

-It then displays:
+### Information Displayed

-* Entered Information
+* User Details
 * Data Types
 * Memory Addresses
 * Approximate Birth Year

-This project helps beginners understand how Python stores and processes different types of data.
+This project is ideal for beginners who are starting their Python learning journey.

 ---